akshayBhardwaj23/MovieFlix-GPT/README.md

 ## Sign Out and User Details

-    - Bug Fixes of diplay name and profile picture
+    - Bug Fixes of display name and profile picture
     - Controlling route of logged in and logged out uers
     - Unsubscribed onAuthStateChanged callback